Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 fun String.functionWithExtensionHole() {}
 ```

-If not the decision to not "fill in" the extension and dispatch hole, this proposal would be a breaking change:
+If not the decision to not fill in the extension and dispatch hole, this proposal would be a breaking change:

 ```kotlin
 suspend fun CoroutineContext.bar() {